kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 4. Select **Create** to confirm changes.

-The `Service Binding creating...` message appears and the binding will be available in the **Service Bindings** section in your function, along with **Environment Variable Names**.
+The message appears on the screen confirming that the Service Binding was successfully created, and you will see it available in the **Service Bindings** section in your function, along with **Environment Variable Names**.

 >**NOTE:** The **Prefix for injected variables** field is optional.
 It adds a prefix to all environment variables injected in a Secret to the function when creating a Service Binding.
 In our example, the prefix is set to `REDIS_`, so all environmental variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.